 The school aims to help each student develop intellectually, aesthetically, morally, emotionally, physically and socially.
 In working with students, staff seek to balance their social/emotional wellbeing while ensuring that teaching practice develops 21st Century skills and academic potentials.

 Melrose High School offers a balanced curriculum, which provides a breadth of educational experience through a range of subjects, meeting the interests and needs of students for the 21st Century.
-The focus on learning is accompanied by an understanding that student behaviour is a form of communication and that the function to behaviour is important and most definitely considered and supported.

 The school community's vision is of a school as a place of learning supported by safe and respectful behaviours.
-We are a learning organisation that personalises learning and we work alongside students to support them in developing their 21st century skills so that they are critical thinkers, problem solvers and future focused learners and leaders.
+We are a learning organisation that personalises learning and we work alongside students to support them in developing their 21st century skills so that they are critical thinkers, problem solvers and future-focused learners and leaders.

-We deliver and develop educational services through explicit instruction so students can build foundation skills and by providing inquiry based learning so that students can develop their 21st century skills. through diversified pathways and student directed learning there is real world connectedness, community engagement and student agency.
+We deliver and develop educational services through explicit instruction so students can build foundation skills and by providing inquiry based learning so that students can develop their 21st century skills.
+Through diversified pathways and student-directed learning there is real-world connectedness, community engagement and student agency.